The Rustic Journal

 When we decided to add goats to Rustic Harvest, we wanted a breed that would suit a small farm like ours.
 After plenty of research, we landed on Boer goats — and they’ve been the perfect fit

-What We're Planting for Our Pastures This Year: A Plan for Sustainable Growth
+What We're Planting for Our Pastures This Year

 Rotational grazing is a key practice for maintaining healthy pastures, improving livestock health and promoting soil regeneration.
 Here’s why it’s essential for sustainable farming and how it can benefit your land and animals

-Choosing the Best Sheep Breed for Our Farm: Australian White Dorpers
+Choosing the Best Sheep Breed for Our Farm

 Choosing the right sheep breed is a big decision.
 Here’s why we picked Australian White Dorpers for our small farm.
 When we brought livestock onto the farm, we weren’t just after animals — we wanted the right fit for how we live and farm